Phishing

 by James Dyer

 Phishing attacks have been the most persistent and widespread form of cybercrime for decades, but cybercriminals' tactics and methods are continually evolving.
 In the past, attacks were simpler and easier to spot.
-However, as technology has advanced, and more people go online, cybercriminals have become more sophisticated in their methods, making their attacks harder to detect.
+However, as technology has advanced, cybercriminals have become more sophisticated in their methods, making their attacks harder to detect.

-Attackers have become increasingly skilled and sophisticated in their tactics, making it harder for individuals and organizations to detect and prevent them.
-They also keep up to date with the latest news and technological trends, so they can weaponize this information and tailor their phishing attacks accordingly.
-As a result of the resurgence of QR codes during the COVID-19 pandemic, ‘quishing’ attacks have risen in popularity in recent years.
-These attacks employ a QR code to lead victims to a fake website.
+Attackers keep up to date with the latest news and technological trends, so they can weaponize this information and tailor their phishing attacks accordingly.
+As a result of the resurgence of QR codes, ‘quishing’ attacks have risen in popularity in recent years.
+These attacks use a QR code to lead victims to a fake website.

 In this article, we'll explore the concept of quishing attacks in depth, including how they work, common techniques used by attackers, and best practices for avoiding falling victim to them.
-For a broader introduction to the topic of phishing, take a read of Ultimate Guide to Phishing to answer questions like ‘What is phishing?’.
+For a broader introduction to the topic of phishing, take a read of Ultimate Guide to Phishing.

 What is a quishing attack?

-QR codes, which stand for "quick response" codes, were first invented in 1994.
-However, their use was initially limited until the outbreak of COVID-19.
-Since then, QR codes have experienced a resurgence in popularity thanks to them offering touch-free access to information without typing in a web address.
-Unfortunately, cybercriminals have also realized an opportunity.
+QR codes, which stand for ‘quick response’ codes, were first invented in 1994.
+However, their use was limited until the outbreak of COVID-19.
+Since then, QR codes have experienced a resurgence in popularity thanks to them offering touch-free access to information.
+Unfortunately, cybercriminals have also recognized the opportunity.

 The word ‘quishing’ is a merging of ‘QR’ and ‘phishing’, and in a quishing attack, cybercriminals will use a QR code to direct traffic to a fraudulent website.
-Once on the website, cybercriminals can use social engineering techniques to manipulate users into giving away personal information or financial details.
+Once on the website, cybercriminals can use social engineering techniques to manipulate users into giving away personal information or financial details, or download malware.

 Quishing attacks have become popular with cybercriminals because they can bypass traditional defenses like secure email gateways (SEGs), which scan for known malicious links and attachments.
 By embedding a QR code in an email, they often classify quishing emails as harmless since they cannot detect the embedded image.
 As a result, these emails would be delivered directly to the inbox.